openstack/openstack-manuals/doc/admin-guide/source/cli-nova-manage-projects-security.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 From the command-line you can get a list of security groups for the
-project, using the :command:`nova` command:
+project, using the :command:`openstack` and :command:`nova` commands:

 #.
 Ensure your system variables are set for the user and project for
    which you are checking security group rules.
 For example: